-The interrupt signal, ip2intc\irpt from the AXI GPIO can be connected directly to an AXI interrupt controller to cause interrupts in the PS.
+The interrupt signal, ip2intc_irpt from the AXI GPIO can be connected directly to an AXI interrupt controller to cause interrupts in the PS.
 More information about AsyncIO and Interrupts can be found in the PYNQ and Asyncio section.

-Note that this example uses the AxiGPIO instances in the base overlay directly with the AxiGPIO class.
 This example is for illustration, to show how to use the AxiGPIO class.
-In practice, the LED, Button, Switches, and RGBLED classes which extend the AxiGPIO class should be used for these peripherals.
+In practice, the LED, Button, Switches, and RGBLED classes may be available to extend the AxiGPIO class should be used for these peripherals in an overlay.

-After an overlay has been loaded, an AxiGPIO instance can be instantiated by passing the AxiGPIO name to the class.
+After an overlay has been loaded, an AxiGPIO instance can be instantiated by passing the name of the AXI GPIO controller to the class.

 '''

 from pynq import Overlay

+from pynq.lib import AxiGPIO

 ol = Overlay("base.bit")

+led_ip = ol.ip_dict['gpio_leds']

+switches_ip = ol.ip_dict['gpio_switches']

-ip_instance = ol.ip_dict['leds_gpio']
+leds = AxiGPIO(led_ip).channel1

-buttons = AxiGPIO(ip_instance).channel1
+switches = AxiGPIO(switches_ip).channel1

 '''